thewhitetulip/build-app-with-python-antitextbook/manuscript/03-01-understanding-variables.md

 print(id(i))
 ```

-If you type `i = 1`, it creates a variable i, it creates an object of type "int" and stores the address of the object in i.
+`i = 1` creates a variable i.
+It is an object of type "int" and stores the address of the object in i.

 ###### Note:
 type is a function which returns the data type of the value it is passed. `type(1)` returns the data type of 1, which is an integer.
 Read the [docs](https://docs.python.org/3/library/functions.html?highlight=id#type)